August 4, 2020

 We all had a good time, and since it was our last stop we stayed longer.
 After about 45 minutes I noticed our bus driver shuffle in.
 I remember thinking “thank God he came in, it’s freezing outside and the last thing we need is to go back to the bus for the trip home and find this little old man frozen to the steering wheel!”

-Have you ever been in a bar and had it suddenly go quite.
+Have you ever been in a bar and had it suddenly go quiet.
 That happens, like, never.
-There are too many people in a bar and too many conversations going on for anyone to care what else is happening elsewhere in the bar, but this place came to a complete standstill.
+There are too many people in a bar and too many conversations going on for anyone to care what’s happening elsewhere in the bar, but this place came to a complete standstill.

 The driver nestled the violin under his chin, raised the bow, and launched into the most amazing Irish song I've ever heard.
 This guy’s fingers flew over the neck of the violin faster than anything I've ever seen, and it was precise; every note perfectly played.

-Everyone in the pub stood motionless while the song filled the place, and when it was over it erupted into raucous cheers and loud applause.
+Everyone in the pub stood motionless while the song filled the place, and when it was over the pub erupted into raucous cheers and loud applause.
 The driver handed back the violin and continued to work on his drink.

 The band went back to playing and the din of conversations swelled into the air again.
 I was amazed at the reverence shown to our bus driver, and it wasn't the only time.
 Several times throughout the night the violin was handed off and our driver played again, and each time the entire pub didn't make a sound.
 It was awe inspiring how this guy commanded the attention of everyone in the pub.